All inclusive Italy Trentino Alto Adige Vacations

 The region has developed to a major cutting edge tourist destination and any visitor will find that they do not lack for accommodation, facilities, activities or sights.
 The region is dotted with castles, alluding to the violent past, and seemingly every valley is guarded by one.
-Spa towns, world renowned ski slopes, fabulous Lake Garda and the stark Dolomites make Trentino Aldo Adige one of the favored destinations when vacationing around Europe.
+Spa towns, world-renowned ski slopes, fabulous Lake Garda and the stark Dolomites make Trentino Aldo Adige one of the favored destinations when vacationing around Europe.
+We are offering all inclusive Italy vacations to Trentino Alto Adige.

 Trentino is mostly mountainous terrain, with some seventy percent of the province at least one thousand meters above sea level.
 The forests in this province are vast and cover fifty percent of the land area.
-The climate tends to vary with the different types of terrain, from alpine to sub continental.
+The climate tends to vary with the different types of terrain, from alpine to subcontinental.
 Summers tend to be warm but variable and winters cold and snowy.
-The province is a popular winter destination for skiers and often visitied in summer to enjoy lakeshore frolics.
+The province is a popular winter destination for skiers and often visited in summer to enjoy lakeshore frolics.

 History of the Trentino Alto Adige